At the University of Redlands, students can pursue their passions and potential.

 • More than 120 clubs, organizations, sororities, and fraternities for students interested in service, leadership, politics, Greek life, spirituality, fine arts, culture, and recreation

-• Convocations and Lectures Series bring distinguished artists, leaders, and thinkers to Redlands, including Gloria Steinem, Piper Kerman, Maya Angelou, James Fallows, and His Holiness the Karmapa.
+• The Convocations and Lectures Series brings distinguished artists, leaders, and thinkers to Redlands; these have included Gloria Steinem, Piper Kerman, Maya Angelou, James Fallows, and His Holiness the Karmapa.

 Programs of Study